 - 13:08 UTC: The Toggl Track platform was moved into unplanned maintenance

 The underlying issue & our response

-During the critical period between 09:42 UTC and 11:19 UTC, any logged-in user with admin rights who visited the integration section of Toggl was affected.
+During the critical period between 09:42 UTC and 11:19 UTC, any logged-in user with admin rights who visited the integration section of Toggl Track was affected.
 During the time of the visit, active integration synchronization caused some workspace data to be misallocated, such that workspaces were populated with data generated by the third party integrations of other users.